Tips for room sharing with your baby

 Muffle sounds

 Snoring, shifting in the bed, and coughing.
 All those little nighttime sounds from parents can wake the baby, and vice versa.
-Try using white noise continuously throughout the night so that noises are less jarring and lead to fewer wake-ups for the whole family.
+Try using continuously throughout the night so that noises are less jarring and lead to fewer wake-ups for the whole family.

 Pause before intervening